pointcache/BasicEventBus/README.md

  * Interface based subscription
  * High performance (1mil events risen per frame at 60 fps on my machine)

+# asmdef
+To properly use it with asmdef you have to keep all your declared event types in the same folder as event bus, then all other assemblies can refer to it, but not to each other.

  # Create an event